jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 Growth is change and change is work.
 Work is initially unpleasant; especially if it forces you to encounter areas that you consider weak and have avoided developing.

-## Hard work beats talent when talent doesn't work hard
+## Hard work beats talent when talent doesn’t work hard

-There's a famous inspirational quote about that sums up the idea of "hard work beats talent":
+There’s a famous inspirational quote about that sums up the idea of “hard work beats talent”:

-Hard work beats talent when talent doesn't work hard.
+Hard work beats talent when talent doesn’t work hard.

 The quote is attributed to Tim Notke, a high school varsity basketball coach.
 It was made popular by the links of NBA player Kevin Durant and NFL player Tim Tebow.
-The basic of idea of this motivational quote is that if you don't use work hard along with your natural talents, you'll lose to people with less talent but a much better work ethic.
+The basic of idea of this motivational quote is that if you don’t use work hard along with your natural talents, you’ll lose to people with less talent but a much better work ethic.

 Talent fails when work ethic is non-existent, but you can appear to have talent after you put in a lot of hard work.
-In fact, there is a Chinese saying that I'm particularly fond of:
+In fact, there is a Chinese saying that I’m particularly fond of:

-"After years of hard work, talent may suddenly appear."
+“After years of hard work, talent may suddenly appear.”

 ![hard work beats talent when talent doesn't work hard ed latimore](/assets/images/posts/2016/hard-work-beats-talent-when-talent-hardly-works-ed-latimore.jpg "You have to be bad before you can good")